besttoolsforever/CipherSmith/README.md

 ⚙️ Built-in Fallback (Final Resort): As a final guarantee, a small, hardcoded list of words is included directly in the script.
 This ensures core functionality even if the other files are missing.
 Note: Due to its limited size, this fallback list is not recommended for generating passwords for real-world use and is intended for functionality assurance only.

+**A Note on the Chrome Extension Version:** For maximum privacy and offline reliability, the browser extension version uses **only** the local `words_alpha.txt` dictionary.
+It does not fetch online lists or require the other fallbacks, as the dictionary is bundled directly with the extension.

 ---

 ### 🎉 Features